 Retirement of Directors.
-The Board of Directors does not believe it should establish a mandatory retirement age.
-The Board and the Nominations and Corporate Governance Committee will review, in connection with the process of selecting nominees for election at annual meetings of stockholders, each director’s continuation on the Board upon a director reaching the age of 75.
+The Board does not believe it should establish a mandatory retirement age.
+The Board and the Nominations and Corporate Governance Committee will review, in connection with the process of selecting nominees for election at annual meetings of stockholders, each director’s continuation on the Board.

 2. Director Responsibilities

 Responsibility and Indemnification.
 The basic responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be in the best interests of the Company and its stockholders.
 In discharging this obligation, directors should be entitled to rely on the honesty and integrity of the Company’s senior executives and its outside advisors and auditors.
 The directors will also be entitled to be covered by reasonable directors’ and officers’ liability insurance purchased by the Company on their behalf; to the benefits of indemnification to the fullest extent permitted by law and by the Company’s certificate of incorporation, bylaws, and any indemnification agreements; and to exculpation as provided by state law and the Company’s certificate of incorporation.